 How to talk about the novel coronavirus with your kids

 There’s a lot of information to stay on top of with coronavirus disease 2019 (COVID-19).
 That’s why it’s important to assess what your kids already know about the virus instead of launching into what can be an overwhelming amount of information.
-It may have already been discussed in school or with peers.
-A great place to start may be asking what they know about the novel coronavirus and how they’re feeling.
+A great place to start may be asking what they know about the coronavirus and how they’re feeling.
 What they’ve heard, the accuracy of the information, and how that has informed their feelings and fears around the situation is all going to shape the conversation that happens.

 It’s important that you don’t dismiss their fears, even if they’re based on incorrect information.
 Recognize your child’s fear, then provide the real information if they’re ready for it.
 If they are too scared, it may not be the right time to talk about the virus but rather their fear.
 You can come back to discussing the novel coronavirus when they’re feeling more secure and less scared.

 Proper hand hygiene is recommended as one of the first lines of defense against the virus.
 Talk with your kids about why handwashing is important, when they should do it, and how to do it properly.
 Giving them instructions they can relate to, such as telling them to wash their hands while singing “Happy Birthday” twice instead of saying 20 seconds, can also help them understand and apply the information (When and How to Wash Your Hands, 2019).